Irudhaya/Stereo_Vision_Pose_Estimation/README.md

 ```sh
 roslaunch stereo_imaging stereo_imaging.launch
 ```
 The node provided by this package will display two images, Binary and RGB image.
 The node detects contour of the the objects in the RGB Image.
-Point cloud of the object is extracted from the pixel information corresponding to the detected contours and pose of the object is estimated with (ransac algorithm)[https://docs.opencv.org/4.x/d7/d53/tutorial_py_pose.html] on camera projection model.
+Point cloud of the object is extracted from the pixel information corresponding to the detected contours and pose of the object is estimated with [Ransac algorithm](https://docs.opencv.org/4.x/d7/d53/tutorial_py_pose.html) on camera projection model.

 ##### Binary Image
 ![binary_image](./docs/binary_image.png)